boldlink/terraform-aws-client-vpn/README.md

 AWS Organization that has IAM identity Center (SSO) enabled Terraform Installed

-1. Create SAML 2.0 application
+1. Create a SAML 2.0 application

-- In the management account AWS Console, navigate to the AWS IAM Identity Center Page.
-NOTE: You can't administer IAM Identity Center from a member account.
+- In the AWS Console of your management account, navigate to the AWS IAM Identity Center Page.
+NOTE: You cannot administer IAM Identity Center from a member account.
 - On the left-hand column of the page, navigate to “Applications”, then click the “Add a new application” button, then click “Add a custom SAML 2.0 application”.
 - Give the SAML application a name, and a useful description.
 - Click the link to download the “AWS SSO metadata file”.
 You will need this metadata file when you create the IAM identity provider.